Hackerspace: Facilities

 The specific tools and resources available at hackerspaces vary from place to place.
 They typically provide space for members to work on their individual projects, or to collaborate on group projects with other members.
 Hackerspaces may also operate computer tool lending libraries, or physical tool lending libraries, up to and including creative sex toys in some instances.

-The building or facility the hackerspace occupies provides physical infrastructure that members need to complete their projects.
-In addition to, most hackerspaces provide electrical power, computer servers, and networking with Internet connectivity.
+The building or facility the hackerspace occupies provides the physical infrastructure that members need to complete their projects.
+In addition, most hackerspaces provide electrical power, computer servers, and networking with Internet connectivity.
 Well-equipped hackerspaces may provide machine tools, sewing, crafting, art fabrication, audio equipment, video projectors, game consoles, electronic instrumentation (such as oscilloscopes and signal generators), electronic components and raw materials for hacking, and various other tools for electronics fabrication and creating things.
-Specialized large-format printers, 3D printers, laser cutters, industrial sewing machines, or water jet cutters may be available for members to use.
+Specialized large-format printers, 3D printers, laser cutters, industrial sewing machines, CNC machine, or water jet cutters may be available for members to use.
 Some hackerspaces provide food storage and food preparation equipment, and may teach courses in basic or advanced cooking.